-DMG621 Statistical Analysis With Spreadsheets - 1 credit
+DMG621 Statistical Analysis Using Spreadsheets - 1 credit

-Students should have some previous experience with Windows and spreadsheets.
+Previous experience with Windows and spreadsheets preferred.
 This course helps students use spreadsheets to develop complete analysis and presentations.
 Using Microsoft Excel, this course reviews the fundamentals of spreadsheet design, creation and formatting.
 Students learn how to create graphs and charts, and how to perform a variety of time-series, financial and statistical calculations.
-They learn to perform "what if" analyses and use spreadsheets for simple descriptive statistics and regression analysis.
+They learn to perform "what if" analyses and use spreadsheets for simple descriptive statistics and regression analysis."